OptivClearShark/splunk_deploy_configs/ansible/README.md

 # Playbooks called in deploySplunk.yaml

 * `enableOsFips.yaml` (enables FIPs for REHL7 optional)
+  - runs bash script to enable FIPS at OS level for REHL7 servers.
+Server needs to have internet access or a satellite server to download packages
 * `installSplunkEnterprise.yaml`
   - Will wget the splunk rpm package from Splunk's download site
   - prep the server and run the rpm installer.